oletizi/avi-docs/src/site/docs/16.2.2/custom-http-header-persistence/index.md

-See also <a href="/docs/latest/overview-of-server-persistence">Overview of Server Persistence</a> for descriptions of other persistence methods and options.
+See also <a href="overview-of-server-persistence">Overview of Server Persistence</a> for descriptions of other persistence methods and options.

 ### Persist Table